Vincenzo Ruggiero: Recognition and prizes

 received the Premio Nazionale G. Arena for the book Movements in the City (2002), and was nominated for the Hindelang Award by the American Society of Criminology for the book Crime in Literature (2004).
 In 2016 he was given the Lifetime Achievement Award by the American Society of Criminology (Division on Critical Criminology) for his contribution to critical thought in criminology.

-The following are comments about two of Ruggiero's recent books.
+The following are comments about two of Ruggiero's later books.
 On Power and Crime:

 "A penetrating, passionate and profound critical analysis on the intimate inter-relations of crime and power.
 Whilst the everyday criminal 'justice'| process and the sadistic scapegoating of the popular media continue to demonise the deviance of the powerless, in the wake of the financial crisis and proliferating elite scandals this smokescreen is ever harder to maintain.
 Ruggiero marshals his considerable learning in many fields - philosophy, social and political theory, economics, literature, as well as conventional criminology - to demonstrate that contrary to the obfuscations of official statistics and the mass media, crime in the broadest sense is the twin of power.
 The book is an impressive illumination of vital issues, from one of the most sophisticated and erudite contemporary criminological theorists" (Robert Reiner, Emeritus Professor of Criminology, London School of Economics, UK).